janekbaraniewski/kubeserial/docs/src/quick_start.md

 ## Validate that everything is working

-You should see 3 workloads in your cluster - controler manager, webhook and device monitor:
+You should see 3 workloads in your cluster - controler manager, device injector webhook and device monitor:

 ```bash
 $ ➜  kubectl get pods